-A concussion is a mild traumatic brain injury (mTBI) that temporarily affects brain functions.
-Head injuries caused by a hit or blow to the head or rapid back-and-forth movement (whiplash) may often result in brain concussion (1).
+A concussion in children is a mild traumatic brain injury (mTBI) that disrupts brain functions for a short period.
+Brain concussions are frequently induced by head injuries such as a hit or blow to the head or fast back-and-forth movement (whiplash) (1).
+Even if your child appears healthy, concussions necessitate continuous monitoring and care.

-Read this post to know more about the causes, risk factors, symptoms, treatment, and prevention of concussion in children and what to do during the recovery period.
+Read on to know the causes, risk factors, symptoms, treatment, and prevention of concussion in kids and what to do during the recovery phase.

 What Happens In A Concussion?